flant/shell-operator/pkg/app/README.md

 ```

 The new `AssembleCommonOperatorFromConfig(cfg, labels)` method on
-`*ShellOperator` is what makes this clean — it derives both
+`*ShellOperator` is what makes this clean — it derives the singleton
-`KubeClientConfig`s (main + object-patcher), the deduplicated-kubeclient
-configuration (`DedupClientConfig`), the HTTP listen address/port, and the
+deduplicated Kubernetes client configuration, the HTTP listen address/port, and
-metric prefix from `cfg`, so the consumer does not have to unpack fields by
+the metric prefix from `cfg`, so the consumer does not have to unpack fields by
 hand.
-The older primitive-taking
-`AssembleCommonOperator(listenAddress, listenPort, labels, mainKubeCfg, patcherKubeCfg)`
-is still available for callers that need finer control; it preserves its
+For callers that need finer control, use
-original signature and disables the dedup cache.
-To enable the dedup cache
-without going through `*app.Config`, use the new
-`AssembleCommonOperatorWithDedupClient(...)` variant which adds a final
-`DedupClientConfig` parameter.
+`AssembleCommonOperator(listenAddress, listenPort, labels, kubeCfg, dedupCfg)`;
+it still creates exactly one singleton Kubernetes client unless a client was
+already injected with `shell_operator.WithKubeClient(...)`.

 If you also want env-var parsing on top of your own values, call
 `ParseEnv(cfg)` between steps 1 and 2 — env values will overlay the fields you